sushmita77/Emotion-Detection-using-OpenCV-and-CNN-for-Music-Recommendation/README.md

     Files: Emotion_Classification.ipynb

 Music Classification: Create the dataset for music classification using Spotipy.
-This will aim to classify music as either Happy, Sad, Neutral and Calm.
+This will aim to classify music to one of the following categories-> Happy, Sad, Neutral and Calm.
 The classified music will be used in the Emotion detection application.
 Based on the mood of a person captured through the webcam, songs will be suggested from respective categories.

     Files: MusicClassification.ipynb, spotify_create_dataset.ipynb